Vision-iOS/Documentation/README.md

 The header is structured through a coloring that allows the user to identify a group of tags in a simple and immediate way.
 Using the index, however, the user can scroll directly to the specific tag group.

-In this section, as already shown before, the *laws of the Gestald* come into play.
+In this section, as already shown before, the *laws of the Gestalt* come into play.
 In particular, we can focus on:
 - Law of proximity: all tags defined by the appropriate header are identified as a single unit as they define the same set of tags starting with the same letter.
 - Law of similarity: each letter identifying the header is considered as a single unit that differentiates the subsets of tags.
 - Law of continuity of direction: the use of lines delimiting the surface that point towards the same direction more easily make up the sense of unity of the information being displayed.